oracle-livelabs/adb/shared/develop-rag-apps/integrate-genai/integrate-genai.md

     ![SQL Worksheet.](./images/moviestream-sql-worksheet.png " ")

-## Task 2: Connect Autonomous Database to an AI Provider, Create an AI Profile, and a Vector Index
+## Task 2: Connect Autonomous Database to an AI Provider, Create an AI Profile and a Vector Index

 ### Background

 There are 4 things to do in order to connect Autonomous Database to an AI provider:

 1. Grant the **`MOVIESTREAM`** user network access to the AI provider endpoint (already done for you)
 2. Create a credential containing the secret used to sign requests to the AI provider
 3. Create a Select AI profile (see below for more details)